The Idea is Born

 Our First Fellowship

-We joined The Royal Academy of Engineering Fellowship programme.
-Innovate UK award to create a Proof of Concept for cerebral stenting and an NHS Innovation Award from Health Enterprise East (HEE).
+We joined the Royal Academy of Engineering Fellowship programme.
+Awarded another Innovate UK grant to develop a Proof of Concept for cerebral stenting and received an NHS Innovation Award from Health Enterprise East (HEE).

 Best UK Health Startup